 1. Shows host engagement to future potential guests (FPGs)

-2. Allows host to highlight one or two positive aspects of a lengthy review (think Cliff Notes)
+2. Allows the host to highlight one positive aspect of a lengthy review

 3. Allows hosts to respond to a negative review without calling attention to it